delovoyhomie/quick-add-to-electric-capital/README.md

 This tool is designed to merge repositories in [electric capital site](https://www.developerreport.com/ecosystems/ton) for tracking the number of full-time developers.

+## Requirements

+To work with this tool, you will need [Python 3.7](https://www.python.org/) or newer.

+## Errors and Support
+If you encounter any problems while using this tool, please create an Issue in this repository, describing the problem and the environment in which it occurred.

 ## Quick Start

 1) Place the links to the repositories you want to add in the DoraHacks `Repos.csv` file.